• Skip to main content

 Roosevelt National Forest outside Nederland.
 Photo by: Cody Wellons

-Roosevelt National Forest – Nederland has nearby access to a number of excellent locations in the Roosevelt National Forest.
+Roosevelt National Forest – Nederland has nearby access to several excellent locations in the Roosevelt National Forest.
 From hiking and biking trails to 4×4 roads, camping, fishing, and hunting, there’s a lot of outdoor space to enjoy.

 Eldora Mountain Resort – 680 acres of exciting and affordable skiing.
 It’s easy to reach the ski area, only 10-15 minutes from town.
-There’s a nice mix of beginner, intermediate and expert terrain.
+There’s a nice mix of beginner, intermediate, and expert terrain.
+It has a great mix of greens, blues, and blacks, with several expert steeps and tree runs.
+There are some small freestyle features too.

-Barker Reservoir – Nederland’s lake sets a gorgeous backdrop to the town.
+Barker Reservoir – Nederland’s lake sets a gorgeous backdrop for the town.
 It’s open to fishing, but not boating.
 It’s perfect for strolling around and enjoying the expansive views.

 Read about the top things to do near Nederland.